wlumumba/Traffic-Simulator/README.md

 # Traffic-Simulator
-This project aims to simulate cars (represented by integers) moving on a road, and through intersections using graph and queue data structures.
+This project aims to simulate cars (represented by integers) moving on a road, and through intersections in order to arrive at their destination; using graph and queue data structures.
 # Motivation
 I created this project during my Spring semester in order to test and develop my abilities with coding graphs in C while incorporating it all into a useful concept.
 # Basis